cheribaker/garden/content/notes/packing.md

 # Packing & Preparing For a Long Trip

-How I get ready for trips that last 1-6 months.
+Packing for trips that last 1-6 months.

 ## Gear